timwalsh300/open-world-vf/README.md

     * select thresholds based on zero FP and 0.5 R over the validation set done

-4_open_world_enhancements:
+4_open_world_enhancements: Experiment with a number of more sophisticated methods attempting to address the theoretical shortcomings of the baseline, existing approach to the open-world / open set recognition task.

-    * temperature scaling, threshold for calibrated max softmax probability done
+    * Temperature scaling, threshold for calibrated max softmax probability done

-    - Monte Carlo Dropout, threshold for Bayesian model averaged softmax probabilities, epistemic uncertainty, with and without Standard Model / Background Class training data
+    * Monte Carlo Dropout, Spike-and-Slab Concrete Dropout, threshold for Bayesian model averaged max softmax probability, total uncertainty, and epistemic uncertainty, with Standard Model / Background Class training data augmentation done

+    - NOTA / Mixup for monitored training data augmentation...

-    - class-specific autoencoders, threshold for reconstruction error...
+    - Class-specific autoencoders, threshold for reconstruction error...

     - GAN-trained discriminator, threshold for discriminator prediction...

-    - Adversarial Mixup / NOTA...